 The World Health Organisation

 says vaccinations and provision of clean water supplies are the most cost-effective public health measures to reduce the more than one million children who die every year from vaccine-preventable diseases.

 Technology will help reach out to many who can’t be accessed by road or near health centres.

 Seth Berkley, CEO of the GAVI Alliance, said that technology helps GAVI reach some of the most difficult to reach areas of the world to provide life-saving vaccines to all children.

 According to Berkley: ”Cutting-edge mobile technology has the potential to help us overcome some of our most difficult challenges in gauging stock levels, ensuring vaccines are stored safely and letting parents know when their children are due for a vaccine.”

 Opportunity to Transform Lives Using Technology

-And in Africa, everyday the use of technology is expanding more than the access to clean water and health facilities.
+And in Africa, everyday the use of technology is expanding more than the access to clean water

 According to Justine Greening, UK Secretary of State for International Development there are over one thousand new mobile broadband connections per minute in the developing world, there is therefore a tremendous opportunity to transform lives using technology.